-No knowledge beyond GCSE courses is required; the academically most able will have the ability to capitalise on the resources and reason through the arguments and information to draw out the information needed to answer the questions.
-Applicants on Pathways 2 to 4 will answer a selection of multiple-choice and longer-answer questions that assess their ability to apply their mathematical and scientific knowledge quickly and confidently.
-Applicants will only be tested on content covered in their Maths and Science lessons to date, so no further study is required Note: All applicants on Pathways 2 to 5 will sit a Core Maths paper (30mins) that tests mathematical skills and knowledge needed for excel in Pathways 2 to 5 and within content covered in iGCSE Maths.
+Applicants will answer a selection of multiple-choice and long-answer questions that assess their ability to apply their mathematical and scientific knowledge quickly and confidently.
+Applicants will only be tested on content covered in their maths and science lessons to date, so no further study is required.